In a Nutshell

 |Suitable For:||People looking for quick comparisons|

 VA Rate Lock is a mortgage loan marketplace.
-The objective is to pair consumers up with the right lender for their situation, providing them with the best rates and loan terms possible.
+The objective is to pair consumers up with the right lender for their situation, providing them with the most appealing rates and loan terms possible.
 VA Rate Lock is a handy tool for competitive pricing and comparing loan offers quickly and conveniently.

 Taking out a mortgage loan is not a simple process and shouldn’t be taken lightly.
 Before you make this major decision, it’s important to weigh your options, discover what types of terms and conditions are out there, and compare the different offers you are being given.
 For this reason, VA Rate Lock is a perfect fit for homebuyers who want to make an informed decision about their home mortgage loan.

 VA Rate Lock takes your information, pairs you with potential lenders, and lets you compare the various offers immediately.
 So, you get to see which lender is making you the most suitable offer.
 Plus, since there are so many lenders in the network, VA Rate Lock helps to drive interest rates down, something that is great for consumers.
 Aside from the fact that this is a free tool, you are also likely to get better rates and offers thanks to it.

 Types of Loans/Products